a-z-listing/a-z-listing/readme.txt

 This filter can also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.

 == Changelog ==

+= 0.2 =
+renamed the plugin file and packaged for release

 = 0.1 =
 first release